samhohoho/obsidian/java-spring/annotation/Repository.md

 - Spring provides `@Repository`.
 - Applied to DAO implementations.
-    - Spring will register the DAO implementation.
+- Features:
-    - thanks to component-scanning.
+    - Spring will register the DAO implementation, thanks to component-scanning.
     - Spring provides translation of JDBC related exceptions.